radicalbit/rbd-docs/contribution/main.rst

 .. note:: This procedure should be performed exclusively by the documentation maintainers.
 Regular contributors are not expected to do it in any circumstances.

-If you make local modifications on the submodule and you want to go back to the original state, you can actually checkout the correct branc manually with a ``git checkout`` command inside the submodule directory or with ``git submodule update``.
+If you make local modifications on the submodule and you want to go back to the original state, you can actually checkout the correct branch manually with a ``git checkout`` command inside the submodule directory or with ``git submodule update``.
 This will checkout the submodule branch according to the parent branch.
 You are expected not to break this alignment and to keep your cross-references consistent with this scheme.